mdeacey/facebook-gpt-shopify/docs/3_shopify_data_sync/3_2_implementing_daily_polling.md

 async def daily_poll():
     """
     Polls Shopify once a day for each authenticated shop to ensure data consistency.
-    Runs as a backup to the primary webhook system.
     """
-    # Dynamically get all shops from environment variables
     shops = [
         key.replace("SHOPIFY_ACCESS_TOKEN_", "").replace("_", ".")
         for key in os.environ